okotinek1313/pix-frontend/README.md

 - Clean, easy-to-use interface
 - Works on any device with a browser

-## For Raspberry Pi Users
-Perfect for turning your Raspberry Pi into a dedicated media center tablet.
-Just open the website in full-screen mode.

 ---

 *Created as a personal project by a young developer learning modern web technologies.*